p-se/fake-metrics/README.md

 It can also create Prometheus configuration files with an appropriate template.

----
-**NOTE**

-When creating configuration files to be used ensure that serving fake metrics receives those files as arguments in the same order as the configuration creation command has received.
-Otherwise the config won't match what is being served.

----

 ## Usage

 Please issue `./fake_metrics -h` to see the full usage.